ratanahing/trinity-wizards-app-test/README.md

     - Commonly used Git workflow - we will have production branch and development branch. in our case: main is production, and dev is development branch.
     - App should be able to connect to the Internet so we need Internet permission.
+    - This app is MVVM architecture.
+MVVM stands for Model View View Model.
+This architecture is recommended by Google.
     - Build Varaints: I created two Flavors 1) production, 2) development
         1) production flavor, we can generate prod configurations and apk
         2) development flaovr, we can have different configurations and different build for dev.